 \begin{example} For any paraboloid with a vertical axis, or, equivalently, the graph of any quadratic function $f(x,y)$ with $\det\nabla^2(f)\ne 0$, both isotropic principal curvatures are constant.
 Hence their ratio $a$ is also constant.
 This surface can be brought to the paraboloid $z = x^2+ay^2$ by an appropriate general isotropic similarity.
 (Technically, $1/a$ can also be considered as such a ratio of the same surface, but $z = x^2+ay^2$ is isotropic similar to $z = x^2+y^2/a$.)

 The isotropic principal curvature lines of a non-rotational paraboloid $z = x^2+ay^2$, where $a\ne 0,1$, are parabolae (parabolic isotropic circles, to be discussed below) in the isotropic planes $x=\mathrm{const}$ and $y=\mathrm{const}$.
-The rotational paraboloid $z = x^2+ay^2+(a-1)(x-x_0)^2$ touches the surface $z = x^2+ay^2$ along the isotropic principal curvature line $x=x_0$.
-Thus the surface is an envelope of a one-parameter family (actually, two families) of congruent rotational paraboloids with vertical axes (also known as parabolic isotropic spheres).
+The rotational paraboloid $z = x^2+ay^2+(a-1)(x-x_0)^2$ \bluevar{is tangent to} the surface $z = x^2+ay^2$ along the isotropic principal curvature line $x=x_0$.
+Thus the surface is an envelope of a one-parameter family (actually, two families) of congruent rotational paraboloids with vertical axes ( known as parabolic isotropic spheres).

 The characteristic curves of the paraboloid $z = x^2+ay^2$, where $a\neq 0,1$, appear in the top view as lines parallel to $x=\pm \sqrt{\lvert a\rvert}y$.
 For a hyperbolic paraboloid ($a < 0$), these curves are the rulings.
 For an elliptic paraboloid ($a > 0$), they are parabolae forming a translational net on the surface.